IsakJacobsson/udisc-stats-analyzer/README.md

   YYYY-MM-DD.
 - `-o/--output` - Path to save the plot image (e.g., 'plot.png').
 If not
   provided, the plot is only shown.
-- `-r/--plot-par` - Include par reference in plot.
+- `--hide-par` - Hide par reference in plot.

 ### Performance Over Time